 Walt Whitman innovated a uniquely American poetry.
-In celebration of the bicentennial of his birth on May 31, 2019, explore this selection of his poems, prose, and ephemera; essays about his life and work; lesson plans and other educator resources; and poems in dialogue with his legacy.
+To mark the bicentennial of his birth on May 31, 2019, we present this selection of his poems, prose, and ephemera; essays about his life and work; lesson plans and other educator resources; and poems in dialogue with his legacy.

 “Crossing Brooklyn Ferry”

 Flood-tide below me!
 I watch you face to face…

 “I Sing the Body Electric”